gayathrimanikandan/gayathrimanikandan/README.md

 - 👋 Hi, I’m Gayathri
 - 👀 I’m interested in Artificial Intelligence
-- 🌱 I’m currently studying my master's degree.
+- 🌱 I’m currently working as Software Engineer.
 - 💞️ I’m looking to collaborate on projects related to Data Science.
 - 📫 How to reach me https://www.linkedin.com/in/gayathri-manikandan/